Bunli

 Features

-• 🐚 Multi-shell support: Generate completions for Bash, Zsh, and Fish
+• 🐚 Multi-shell support: Generate completions for Bash, Zsh, Fish, and PowerShell

 • 🎯 Type-aware: Leverages command metadata from Bunli's type generation